cjneely10/EukMetaSanity/README.md

 As before, set resource usage in the `GLOBAL` settings as well as for each subsequent section.
 Also set the `SLURM` settings, if needed.

 Set `skip` to `true` if you wish to skip any of the steps listed in the pipeline.
+If running `EggNog`, ensure to provide the path to the eggnog databases on your system.

 If you wish to use the results of the `refine` pipeline instead of default results from the `run` pipeline, update the `INPUT` section as follows: